Madeira Terrace is a Grade 2* listed, 865 metre long stretch of seafront arches and promenade on Madeira Drive in Brighton.

 What's happening now

-A clear aim of the restoration is to re-instate the much-valued social function of the terrace as a ‘linear stadium’ for viewing events held on Madeira Drive.
+A clear aim of the restoration is to bring back the much-valued function of the terrace as a ‘linear stadium’ for viewing events on Madeira Drive.